lineality/Online_Voting_Using_One_Time_Pads/README.md

 # On the operational definition of voting issue and voting choices.

-# Preempting issues with NLP and voting software.
+# Preempting issues with NLP (Natural Language Processing) and voting software
+- interpretation and ambiguity
+- spelling correction